serhuey/MVGLive/README.md

 # MVGLive
 Small WPF-based application to display time-tables for public transportation of Munich.

-This is an example of using MVGTimeTable user control.
+This application is an example of using MVGTimeTable user control.
-The main application displays three controls with station's name and a clock.
+It displays three controls with station's name and a simple digital clock in the right upper corner.
-The example of usage:
+The example of usage with a command string:

     MVGLive.exe Hauptbahnhof Karlsplatz Marienplatz